 These are reasonable entry level hiking boots for light hiking but don’t expect to get years of use out of them.
 There is reasonably good value for money here though.

-The Hi-Tec Men's Bandera Mid Hiking Boot is a best seller on Amazon.
+The Hi-Tec Men’s Bandera Mid Hiking Boots are a top seller on Amazon.
 That got me intrigued so I thought I would look into it a bit more to see what I could find.

 The first thing that caught my eye was the price.
 It comes in and around a very reasonable 50 to 60 bucks so if there was any kind of quality in it, it could really line itself up as a good hiking boot option, especially as a starter model for folks just getting started on the trail.

 From a style and look perspective, first impressions were that the Bandera has a very technical style to it.
 The upper is constructed using waterproof suede leather and mesh with striped nylon straps running alongside it.
 The Logo is quite prominent both on the tongue and the bottom rear of the boot as well as a logo mold on the front.
 You won’t forget your branding in a hurry that is for sure.
 All of that rests on top of a MDT rugged rubber outsole.

 There are four color combinations to choose from 1.
 Brown/Olive/Snow 2.
 Camo 3.
 Taupe/Gold 4.Bone/Brown/Mustard.
 All in all the boot looks pretty good from an aesthetic point of view.

 It lists most of the features I would look for in a hiking boot but I wanted to do a deep dive into each of these key areas to see what I could find in terms of performance, comfort, durability and so on.

 Looking at comfort the first place we’ll start is with the insoles.
 The boots feature a removable contoured insole made from foam.
 However from researching into this pair of boots, it seems that many folks had to either replace or shore-up the insoles in them.